 Is this too good to be true?

 When you read the project, and watch any videos they have posted with it, it is important to compare the claims with reality.
 If current technology doesn’t even come close to what is being promised, then it might not be possible yet.
-Seemingly impossible projects may fail.
+Seemingly impossible projects may fail, or could be a scam.

 Crowdfunding Investment Risk